HDembinski/numba-stats/README.md

 ## Documentation (or lack of)

 Because of limited manpower, this project is poorly documented.
-The documentation is basically `pydoc numba_stats` and even that is mostly generic stubs.
-However, the calling conventions for those functions which have a `scipy.stats` equivalent, are identical to those in SciPy.
+The documentation is basically the source code. `pydoc numba_stats` does not really work at the moment, because Numba does not show the docstring of the wrapped function but the docstring of the wrapping function.
+The plan is to fix this (either in Numba or locally).
+The calling conventions for those functions which have a `scipy.stats` equivalent, are identical to those in SciPy.
 These conventions are sometimes a bit unusual, for example, in case of the exponential, the log-normal or the uniform distribution.
 See the SciPy docs for details.

 ## Contributions